MODIFYING COMMANDS - 1 :

 The fillet radius is now .375 (which is what you want).
 The default option is Select first object.
 Select the left side of the top rectangle (yes, the whole rectangle will highlight if you drew it as a rectangle).
 AutoCAD now asks you to select second object.
 Select the top line and AutoCAD will make a smooth round corner with a radius of .375.
 AutoCAD automatically ends the command at this point.

-Restart the FILLET command Repeating Commands and do this to the remaining corners so that you have an object similar to the example.
+Restart the FILLET command and do this to the remaining corners so that you have an object similar to the example.

 Copy the first rectangle to a point 4-1/2" above.
 Now you will use the chamfer command to give this rectangle sharp, angled corners.